Parkinsonian gait: Falls and freezing of gait

 Freezing of Gait (FOG) is typically a transient episode – lasting less than a minute, in which gait is halted and the patient complains that his/her feet are glued to the ground.
 When the patient overcomes the block, walking can be performed relatively smoothly.
 The pathophysiology of the phenomenon is poorly understood but likely extends across a disseminated functional-anatomic network.
 Current treatments for FOG offer only limited benefits but a range of novel approaches are being actively explored, and thought is being given to how future research strategies are best coordinated.

 The most common form of FOG is 'start hesitation' (which happens when the patient wants to start walking) followed in frequency by 'turning hesitation' FOG can also be experienced in narrow or tight quarters such as a doorway, whilst adjusting one's steps when reaching a destination, and in stressful situations such as when the telephone or the doorbell rings or when the elevator door opens.
 As the disease progresses, FOG can appear spontaneously even in an open runway space.
-It is proven that psychological interventions can help reduce negative effect of psychosocial factors, like anxiety or depression, that can worsen freezing of gait or tremor in Parkinson's patients.
-Based on that, every patient could benefit from psychological intervention, not only to reduce anxiety, depression, pain, and insomnia, but also to reduce effect of psychosocial factors in worsening of motor symptoms.